rooseveltframework/roosevelt-logger/README.md

   - Default: `false`.

 - `disable` *[Array of Strings]*: Disable logging in certain environments.
-Each entry can be either an environment variable or a set NODE_ENV string.
+Each entry can be either an environment variable or a set NODE_ENV mode.

   - Default: `[]`.
   - Example usage:
     -`['LOADED_MOCHA_OPTS']` (disables logger when being run by [Mocha](https://mochajs.org/).)
     -`['production']` (disables logger when NODE_ENV is set to 'production'.)

+- `enablePrefix` *[Boolean]*: Enable prefixes which can contain emojis to be prepended to logs.
+This can also be toggled with the `ROOSEVELT_LOGGER_ENABLE_PREFIX` environment variable.

 - Custom log type *[Object]*: You can also define your own log types and specify what native log type it maps to.